Benign Paroxysmal Positional Vertigo (BPPV)

 Symptoms of Benign Paroxysmal Positional Vertigo (BPPV)

-Benign paroxysmal positional vertigo (BPPV) is an inner ear disorder that can cause a variety of symptoms, often triggered by specific head movements.
-Understanding these symptoms can help in recognizing the condition for timely diagnosis and treatment.
-The symptoms of BPPV include:
+Benign paroxysmal positional vertigo (BPPV) is a problem in the inner ear that can cause different symptoms, often triggered by certain head movements.
+Knowing these symptoms can help you recognize BPPV and get the right treatment quickly.
+The symptoms include:

-• Vertigo: A sudden sensation of spinning or whirling, making it feel like you or your surroundings are moving when they are not.
+• Vertigo: A sudden spinning feeling, like you or the room is moving even when it’s not.

-• Blurred Vision: Temporary issues with clear or focused vision, particularly during a vertigo episode.
+• Blurred Vision: Trouble seeing clearly, especially during a vertigo episode.

 Causes of Benign Paroxysmal Positional Vertigo (BPPV)